 In addition to delicious sugars for your finished beer, your boiled wort contains a sludgy blend of hoppy, malty residue.
 This substance can clog your wort chiller and alter the flavor and fermentation of your homebrew.

-Filter your wort as it enters the primary fermenter.
+Filter hops as it enters the primary fermenter.
 This will prevent excess starches, proteins, and other goop from affecting the taste and finish of your beer.
 You’ll also avoid overfeeding your yeast during bottle conditioning, and the messy explosions that can come with it.

 12. Underpitching Your Yeast